jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Aside from the assistance the symbol registry provides in globally storing these values, nothing we're seeing here couldn't have been done by just actually using the magic string `"extractValues.parse"` as the key, rather than the symbol.
 The improvements exist at the metaprogramming level more than the functional level.

-You may have occassion to use a symbol value that has been stored in the registry to look up what description text (key) it's stored under.
+You may have occasion to use a symbol value that has been stored in the registry to look up what description text (key) it's stored under.
 For example, you may need to signal to another part of your application how to locate a symbol in the registry because you cannot pass the symbol value itself.

 You can retrieve a registered symbol's description text (key) using `Symbol.keyFor(..)`: